 Assessment of interaction and confounding in logistic regression models is similar to the process used in linear regression.
 Confounding is assessed by adding the potential confounding variable to the model and making a subjective decision as to whether or not the coefficient of the variable of interest has changed 'substantially'.
-In Example 16.4, it appears that smoking, mother's race, and father's race have very little confounding effect on the impact of prenatal visits.
+In Example 16.4, it appears there is some degree of confounding between -dcpct- and -dclox-.

 Interaction is assessed by adding the cross-product term $(X_1 X_2)$ and determining if the coefficient for the term is statistically significant.
-Estimation of ORs in the presence of interaction deserves some attention, though.
-If interaction is present, the OR for the variable of interest has to be determined at a pre-defined level of the interacting variable, because it will vary with the level of the interacting variable.
+Estimation of ORs in the presence of interaction deserves some attention though.
+If interaction is present, the OR for the variable of interest has to be determined at a predefined level of the interacting variable because it will vary with the level of the interacting variable.